 In which case, welcome.
 Feel free to dig-in.

-Giddens’ Sociology (2006): This is the 5th edition (you can also blag a copy of the 6th edition if you want) of the best-selling textbook that, if I was being sniffy, I’d say was more suited to introductory undergraduate level than a-level.
+Giddens’ Sociology (2006): This is the 5th edition of the best-selling textbook that, if I was being sniffy, I’d say was more suited to introductory undergraduate level than a-level.
 Having said that, it has it’s admirers and there’s lots to like about it – not the least being that while there’s some concessions to the Specification at which it’s nominally aimed (there are chapters on education, family, crime, inequality and so forth), much of it reads like Giddens just having a good time.
 Which, all things considered, is no bad thing.

 Sociology (2008) This is the 12th edition of the long-running Macionis text (it’s now in its 17th or 18th – I lose count – edition).
 If you’ve never chanced across this text before, Macionis is basically the American equivalent of Haralambos and it contains everything you’d expect and more from such a description – lots and lots of lovely text with a few test questions and pictures thrown in to highlight just how much text there actually is in this book.
 As with all the American texts featured here the focus is resolutely on America (Baby), so if you can handle this big bold dose of ethnocentrism this is the book for you.